pltollefson/Game-Completion-Archive/designDocs/userStories.md

 I want my game completion archive profile to save the login information for speedrun.com so I don't have to enter it more than once.

-### View others archives

-As an unregistered or registered user I want to be able to see what the application has to offer.

-### Search for other's archives
+### Sort search results

-As an unregistered or registered user I want to be able to look for specific user's archives if possible.
+As a user of any kind I want to be able to sort my search results by how many games they own, how many playthroughs they completed, or by username.